antodom/tc_lib/README.md

 ### 2. Capture objects

-Capture objects allow to measures period and pulses (the duty) of digital signals, like PWM signals.
+Capture objects allow measuring period and pulses (the duty) of digital signals, like PWM signals.
 This is carried out in parallel using the resources on TC's channels.

 Concretely, it is possible to use up to nine capture objects each one corresponding to the nine channels available, namely, TC0, TC1, TC2 (on TC module 0), TC3, TC4, TC5 (on TC module 1), and TC6, TC7 and TC8 (on TC module 2).
-For using any of them you have to previously declare them in advance using a specific declaration syntax provided by the libraryusing macros *capture_tc0_declaration*, *capture_tc1_declaration*, etc. A snippet of code extracted from the example *capture_test.ino* declaring a capture object corresponding to TC0 is shown next:
+For using any of them you have to previously declare them in advance using a specific declaration syntax provided by the library through macros *capture_tc0_declaration*, *capture_tc1_declaration*, etc. A snippet of code extracted from the example *capture_test.ino* declaring a capture object corresponding to TC0 is shown next:

 ```
 // capture_tc0 declaration